shreyas-kadri/Nginx-ReverseProxy/README.md

 same docker network so that nginx is able to resolve the container name into addresses in the proxy pass directive in default.conf file
 The default.conf file shows how to configure the nginx server as a reverse proxy.

-How to run and test
+How to run and test?
 run docker-compose up --build command to set up the 2 demo app containers and nginx container hit http://localhost in your server and you will see the nginx landing page,which means nginx is up and runnning now hit http://localhost/demoapp1/sayHello , you will get a response from the respective api in demoapp1